 Seventeen percent of the 367 inmates the Innocence Project has used DNA evidence to exonerate were convicted because of jailhouse snitch testimony.
 However, it is in capital cases that snitches wreak the most havoc.
 According to a study by the Northwestern University Law School Center on Wrongful Convictions, nearly half of the 111 death row exonerations (45.9%) between 1973 and 2004 involved inmates convicted due to false stool pigeon testimony.
 For instance, jailhouse snitch Johnny Webb testified that Cameron Todd Willingham, executed in 2004 for the arson murder of his three daughters, confessed to him while in jail awaiting trial.
 In exchange for his testimony, Webb’s aggravated robbery charge was reduced to second-degree robbery.
 Willingham died protesting his innocence and was later exonerated.

 It’s pretty clear why singing canaries like these can’t be trusted.
 Criminals are often scofflaws who think little of lying under oath to better their own situation.
 Sometimes, snitches use false testimony to cover up the fact that they themselves committed the crime they’re pinning on someone else.
 The false testimony of David Ray Harris, who murdered a police officer in Texas in 1976, helped put the innocent (and later exonerated) Randall Dale Adams on death row for the crime that Harris himself had committed.
 In 1988, Dennis Fritz and Ron Williamson were convicted of brutally slaying Debbie Carter in Oklahoma—and her real killer, Glen Gore, testified against them both.
 Both Fritz and Williamson were later vindicated by DNA testing (the latter after a long stint on death row).
-In England, Timothy Evans was hanged in 1950 for the murder of his pregnant wife.
-Notorious necrophile serial killer John Christie—and Evans’ neighbor at the time of the murder—had been the star witness against Evans at the trial.
-But not long after the execution, police learned that it was Christie who had strangled Evans’ wife the year before.
+In England, Timothy Evans was hanged in 1950 for the murder of his baby daughter, Geraldine.
+Notorious necrophile serial killer John Christie—Evans’ neighbor at the time of the murder—had been the star witness against Evans at the trial.
+But not long after the execution, police learned that it was Christie who had killed Geraldine.
 This wrongful execution helped spur the abolition of the death penalty in England.

 In many instances, police and prosecutors recruit criminal informants to spy or testify in the first place because the case against their target is weak and they fear losing at trial.
 In an attempt to build a case against Donnie Ray Ventris for the 2004 murder of Ernest Hicks, for instance, Kansas law enforcement placed an informant in the cell of a man a jury eventually found not guilty of the crime.
 Police instructed the snitch, Johnnie Doser, to “keep [his] ear open and listen” to his new cellmate.
 Predictably, Doser returned to authorities with a compelling, incriminating story to tell.
 He claimed that Ventris had admitted to him that he had shot the victim after he’d “went to rob somebody and that it went sour.”
 The state reduced Doser’s punishment in exchange for his testimony.
 While Ventris was acquitted of murdering Hicks, the jury, possibly influenced by Doser’s testimony, convicted him of the lesser crimes of aggravated burglary and aggravated robbery.